-Large deliveries such as washing machines or sofa should be delivered at a time when you are home as these cannot be stored in the parcel lockers or on site.
+Please note that you should always be home to receive, deliveries, groceries and take away deliveries.
+Large deliveries such as washing machines or sofa should be delivered at a time when you are home.
 For large deliveries you will need to arrange directly to meet them outside your block and provide escorted access to your property to complete the delivery.